Zaid-Ajaj/the-elmish-book/chapters/dev-flow/introducing-femto.md

 # Introducing Femto

 Way back in chapter one, we talked about [Fable Bindings](../fable/fable-bindings).
 The most important and most common types of bindings are those that require third-party npm dependencies (see type 4.3 packages).
-Using these packages means that you have to install both the  .NET nuget package which exposes the F# API that is essentially a thin shell (wrapper) on top of a npm package that must be installed as well.
+Using these packages means that you have to install both the .NET nuget package and the npm dependency.
+The nuget package exposes an idiomatic F# API that is essentially a thin shell on top of the underlying npm package that contains the actual functionality.

-For example, the [Feliz](https://github.com/Zaid-Ajaj/Feliz) nuget package the we are using for the user interface DSL depends on npm packages `react@16.8.0` and `react-dom@16.8.0`.
+The [Feliz](https://github.com/Zaid-Ajaj/Feliz) nuget package for example, the one we are using for the user interface DSL depends on npm packages `react@16.8.0` and `react-dom@16.8.0`.
 In order to use Feliz, you need to install the nuget package using
 ```bash
 dotnet add package Feliz
 ```